manimino/criu-rogue/README.md

 ![rogue game over screen](img/dead_screen.png)

-But using CRIU, we can dump running processes to disk and load them back.
+But using [CRIU](https://criu.org/Main_Page), we can dump running processes to disk and load them back.

-This repo demonstrates using [CRIU](https://criu.org/Main_Page) to snapshot Rogue.
+So let's make a save system for Rogue.

+No code modification, no clunky VMs.
+Just CRIU in Docker.

 ## Usage